sayitfast/MountWizzard3/docu/overview.md

 ### Hemisphere Window
 This is the center of defining and watching your setup of model making.
-You see a hemisphere, where your horizon mask is shown , the model points are plottet, where you could see model making progress and you can edit model points and the horizon mask as well.
+You see a hemisphere, where your horizon mask is shown , the model points are plotted, where you could see model making progress and you can edit model points and the horizon mask as well.

 <img src="pics/hemisphere_gui.png"/>